Image Credit: Unknown

 Managers were ready to fire some people in the seemingly least productive group.
-However, the star team was cherry-picking the easiest products to produce.
+However, the star team was cherry-picking the most accessible and straightforward products to produce.

 produce for all working groups.

-In other words, the products were distributed evenly between complex and easy products to make.
+In other words, the products were evenly distributed between complex and easy products.
 We also eliminated a lot of non-value-added steps in the process that helped all teams become more productive.

 After changing and measuring the effectiveness of the new workload distribution system, the seemingly less productive team became more or just as effective as the star team!

-There is no way to solve issues fully without reviewing the process as a whole.
+There is only one way to solve issues fully: by reviewing the process as a whole.